Neyveli: Demographics

 girls is 898 per 1000 boys.
 Total children (between 0 and 6 years of age) are 6,634 with 3,496 boys and 3,138 girls.

 Administration and politics

-The city is administered by the township, working under the NLC India Limited (formerly Neyveli Lignite Corporation) and provides utility services.
+The town is administered by the township, working under the NLC India Limited (formerly Neyveli Lignite Corporation) and provides utility services.
 Neyveli elects its member to the Tamil Nadu assembly from Neyveli constituency.
-The town comes under the Cuddalore Lok Sabha constituency Parliamentary constituency.
+The town comes under the Cuddalore Lok Sabha Parliamentary constituency.
 Tamil Nadu Police is in charge of the law-enforcement agency in Neyveli, supervised by a Deputy Superintendent of Police (DSP) and includes a dedicated All-Women Special Police Station.
 Apart from the State Police services, the industrial units employ Central Industrial Security Force (CISF) for security.